SCAIL Assessments for Agriculture

 - Birch Farm, Woolsery – SCAIL Assessment in support of a proposed livestock shed to house cattle, pigs, sows, ewes and chickens alongside an enclosed manure shed to store animal wastes.
 A consultation response prepared by Natural England in response to the planning application for the scheme indicated the potential for adverse effects at ecological designations as result of atmospheric emissions from the development.
 An assessment was therefore undertaken to predict ammonia impacts at sensitive locations.
 The results indicated an acceptable level of emissions from the scheme.

 - Scale House Farm, Lancaster – SCAIL Assessment in support of a new cattle shed in order to provide additional space for the existing herd and improve welfare conditions.
 Lancaster City Council required the assessment to be undertaken in order to quantify existing air quality conditions at ecological designations, the potential pollution arising from the scheme and how this will be mitigated.
-The results indicated a betterment to ammonia and nitrogen and acid deposition levels at receptors due to a reduction in the number of cattle reared on slatted housing.
+The results indicated a betterment to ammonia and nitrogen and acid deposition levels at receptors.
+This was due to a reduction in the number of cattle reared on slatted housing.
 A Habitats Regulations Assessment (Air Quality) for the project was also undertaken to demonstrate the proposals will not cause adverse effects on sensitive features and habitats.

 Get in touch with one of our specialist Air Quality Consultants today to find out more about how we can help you overcome any ammonia related issues you may be facing.
 Alternatively, visit our case studies to review recently completed projects or ammonia related news.